-All reservations in Canada are covered by a $2,000,000 liability insurance (including accident benefits) provided by Turo’s insurance partner Intact Financial Corporation and regardless of the protection package, you selected for your trip.
+All reservations in Canada are covered by a $2,000,000 liability insurance (including accident benefits) provided by Turo’s insurance partner Intact Financial Corporation and regardless of the protection plan, you selected for your trip.
 More information on the liability and accident benefits coverage can be found here.

 Furthermore, as described in this FAQ, for protection against damage to the booked vehicle you may choose between multiple coverage options.
-Turo offers two packages with supplemental physical damage protection so that after your personal insurance coverage is exhausted, your out-of-pocket exposure can be limited to, depending on the option selected, either $500 or $3,000.
+Turo offers two plans with supplemental physical damage protection so that after your personal insurance coverage is exhausted, your out-of-pocket exposure can be limited to, depending on the option selected, either $500 or $3,000.
 You may also choose to decline all physical damage protection, and rely solely on your own applicable personal insurance coverage.

 If you decline all physical damage protection, your out-of-pocket exposure will extend to the full value of the vehicle and all related costs, as described in this FAQ.
 We strongly advise that you should only decline one of our protection plans if you’re confident that your personal insurance will cover you during a Turo trip; it is best to check directly with your insurance company or policy for this information prior to making your decision.